Homotheties and topology of tangent sphere bundles: Characteristic classes

-Notice $w_m(\kappa)=0$. \end{proof} \begin{Rema} (i) We observe that always $w_1(SM)=0$, as expected because $TM$ is always oriented and $\xi$ induces an orientation on the submanifold.\\ (ii) If $M$ has a finite good cover, is oriented, and admits a non-vanishing vector field, then we deduce $H^*(SM)=H^*(M)\otimes H^*(S^n)$ by the Theorem of Leray-Hirsh (cf. \cite{BottTu}).
-In particular $\pi^*$ is an isomorphism $H^i(SM)=H^i(M)$ of co-homology spaces up to degree $i\leq n-1=m-2$.
-By contrast, we have proved $\pi^*(w_m)=0$. \end{Rema}

-Since $w_2(SM)=w_1^2$, we have the following conclusion. \begin{coro} For any oriented Riemannian manifold $M$, the manifold $SM$ is spin. \end{coro} Recall $w_2$ is also the obstruction to a 7-manifold admitting a $G_2$-structure.
-We have explicitly constructed a natural $G_2$-structure on $SM$, for any oriented Riemannian 4-manifold $M$, cf.~\cite{Alb2} and the references therein.
+Notice $w_m(\kappa)=0$ due to rank of $\kappa$ being just $n$.
+Independently, $0=w_{2n+1}(S_rM)=e(S_rM)\mod 2$.
+Using the homeomorphism $h:S_1M\lrr S_rM,\ h(u)=ru$, we have the result for any function $r$. \end{proof} \begin{Rema} 1.
+The results show that the odd degree Stiefel-Whitney classes of the manifolds $TM$ and $S_rM$ vanish.\\ 2.
+We observe the independence of (\ref{classtotalSM}) from $r$.
+Moreover, always $w_1(S_rM)=0$, as expected because $TM$ is always oriented and $\xi$ induces an orientation on the submanifold.\\ 3.
+If $M$ has a finite good cover, is oriented, and admits a non-vanishing vector field, then we deduce $H^*(S_rM)=H^*(M)\otimes H^*(S^n)$ by the Theorem of Leray-Hirsh (cf. \cite{BottTu}).
+In particular $\pi^*$ is an isomorphism $H^i(S_rM)=H^i(M)$ of cohomology spaces up to degree $i\leq n-1=m-2$.
+By contrast, we have proved $\pi^*(w_m)=0$. \end{Rema} Since $w_2(S_rM)=w_1^2$, we have the following conclusion. \begin{coro} For any oriented Riemannian manifold $M$, the manifold $S_rM$ is spin. \end{coro} Recall $w_2$ is also the obstruction for a closed 7-manifold to admit a $\mathrm{G}_2$-structure.
+We have explicitly constructed a natural $\mathrm{G}_2$-structure on $S_1M$, for any oriented Riemannian 4-manifold $M$, cf.~\cite{Alb2,Alb2.1} and the references therein.